 That shouldn’t be too tough to do, since there’s no annual fee ($0) or any other restrictions.

-Additionally, you get a 0% APR for the first 14 months on the card.
+Additionally, you typically get an intro APR on the card.
 Useful if you want to free up some cash for something else!

 Card Drawbacks: Weak Second+ Year and No Partners